-But, when Milo from Sam’s Chophouse got in touch to invite me to review their new menu, I was intrigued and delighted and couldn’t wait to try it.
+But, when Milo from Sam’s Chophouse got in touch to invite me to review their new menu, I was intrigued and delighted to try something a little different.

 Sam’s Chophouse (not to be confused with their other two branches, Albert’s Chophouse and Tom’s Chophouse) is tucked away, down a side-street just a short walk from Market Street.
 Not far from the escalators up into the Arndale food court.